Warus15/JavaAcademy_GUI/README.md

 Package fx has everything connected with JavaFX.
 App class is main class of the application.
 UserData represents data chosen by the user in start screen.
 UserDataHolder is Singleton class that is responsible to store user data, in order to access them in the main screen.

-Package task has all classed that are responsible for solving given problem.
+Package task has all classes that are responsible for solving given problem.

 Main: class that calls run() method from App to open GUI